tillbiskup/evedata/docs/terminology.rst

     * channel snapshot (dynamic)

     For static snapshots, the list of axes/channels to store values for can be selected by the user, while dynamic snapshots determine their list of axes/channels automatically based on the current scan description.

+SCML
+    Scan Markup Language, ScanML, definition of a scan in XML format.

+    Used (and required) by the engine to perform a scan.

+    Consists of several parts, mainly a scan description and a description of the physical setup (measurement station)

 SM
     Scan module